Fire and rescue services

 To protect yourself against petty theft:

 Bahrain often has extremely high temperatures.
-From June to August, the temperature can be above 50°C.
+The hottest months of the year are June to September.
+The temperature can exceed 50°C.

 To avoid heat stroke and dehydration: